telepath-php/docs/docs/usage/30-receiving-updates.md

 ## Polling

 Your bot polls repeatedly the Bot API server and asks if there are new updates.
 If there is nothing new the request waits until it timeouts or a new `Update` becomes available.
+(That's called [long polling](https://en.wikipedia.org/w/index.php?title=Push_technology#Long_polling)

-Telepath provides an implementation of this polling feature in the `handlePolling` method of the `Bot` class.
+Telepath provides an implementation of this long polling feature in the `handlePolling` method of the `Bot` class.

 ```php
 $bot->handlePolling();
 ```
-With optional parameters you can also define if you only want to received `Update` of a certain type and define a timeout.
+With optional parameters you can also define if you only want to received Updates of a certain type and overwrite the timeout.

 :::caution Important
 Beware that this method call will never return.
 :::

-Keep in mind, that the delayed polling of updates will also cause your bot reacting less responsive.
-If you need fast and real-time answers from your bot we recommend using webhooks.

 ## Webhook

 A webhook is a HTTPS POST request from the Bot API server to your bot with the data of a new `Update`.
 Each `Update` will result in an request the webserver of your bot must work on.

 ### Register webhook
 Webhooks must be registered at the Bot API server and require a webserver which can receive HTTPS requests.